 Director of public prosecution of SVG, Mr. Colin Williams described the status of forensics in SVG.
-He stated frankly, “We are still at the entry level.
-We have to start with strengthening the investigative element: gathering of information to be input into the system, the first responders having new training on non-contamination of crime scenes, etc. This is a new area of growth for St. Vincent.”
+He stated frankly, “We are still at the entry-level.
+We have to start with strengthening the investigative element: gathering information to be input into the system, the first responders having new training on non-contamination of crime scenes, etc. This is a new area of growth for St. Vincent.”

 Other participants were eager to state the benefits gained from the wealth of knowledge dispelled during the two days.
 Director of forensic science services in St. Lucia, Fernanda Henry, said, “Being here has been purposeful and educational.
 It gave me the opportunity to refresh a lot of training in my academic career.
 It also helped to strengthen my resolve to effect change, implement certain practices, and better standardize things in St. Lucia.”

-Dr. Rosalind Ambrose, president of the SVG Medical Association, thanked all for attending and expressed her eagerness towards next year’s symposium.
+Dr. Rosalind Ambrose, president of the SVG Medical Association, thanked all for attending and expressed her eagerness toward next year’s symposium.